firebase/firebase-android-sdk/contributor-docs/how_firebase_works.md

 ### Firebase Configuration

-It contains Firebase configuration for all products to use, namely `FirebaseOptions`, which tells Firebase which `Firebase` project to talk to, which real-time database to use, etc.
+`FirebaseApp` contains Firebase configuration for all products to use, namely `FirebaseOptions`, which tells Firebase which `Firebase` project to talk to, which real-time database to use, etc.

 ### Additional Services/Components